The 70s fashion decade was high-profile, high-octane, glamorous, and…unforgettable.

 Some of the most popular 70s boots were knee-high boots with rounded toes, Go-go boots, crinkle boots (boots with a shiny wet wrinkled look), Dingo boots, and Frye boots.

-Another popular 70s type of boot was the granny boot, a 1920s style lace-up boot that ended just below the knee.
+Another popular 70s type of boot was the granny boot, a 1920s-style lace-up boot that ended just below the knee.

-Wearing a pantsuit in the 60s was more of a political statement than a fashion one, signaling one’s alignment with the growing feminist politics.
+A Twee style essential, wearing a pantsuit in the 60s was more of a political statement than a fashion one, signaling one’s alignment with the growing feminist politics.

 One that stands out is Bianca Jagger – a Nicaraguan actress turned social and human rights advocate, thanks to her trouser suits and neck-ties.